intel/intel-device-plugins-for-kubernetes/cmd/operator/README.md

 ## Known issues

-When the operator is run with leader election enabled, that is with the option `--enable-leader-election`, make sure the cluster is not overloaded with excessive number of pods.
+When the operator is run with leader election enabled, that is with the option `--leader-elect`, make sure the cluster is not overloaded with excessive number of pods.
 Otherwise a heart beat used by the leader election code may trigger a timeout and crash.
 We are going to use different clients for the controller and leader election code to alleviate the issue.
 See more details in